Introduction

 Note that the author’s email is also included with the author’s name, so you can use this option to search by email, too.

-If your workflow separates committers from authors, the --committer
+If your workflow separates committers from authors, the --committer flag operates in the same fashion.

 By Message

-flag discussed above, but it matches against the commit message instead of the author.
+To filter commits by their commit message, use the --grep flag.
+This works just like the --author flag discussed above, but it matches against the commit message instead of the author.

 For example, if your team includes relevant issue numbers in each commit message, you can use something like the following to pull out all of the commits related to that issue: